-In addition to wonderful classical music venues, Paris culture is found in the operas and ballets performed at two great venues.
+In addition to wonderful classical music venues, music culture is found in the operas and ballets performed at two great venues.

 The two Paris opera houses are found in quite different neighborhoods.
 The older of the two, Palais Garnier (now used mostly for ballet) is part of grand, royal Paris that includes the Madeleine, Place Vendome, and Palais Royal.